John Lewis Partnership: John Lewis Finance

-In June 2004, John Lewis Partnership launched their own credit card, branded Partnership Card, provided by HSBC UK.
+In June 2004, John Lewis Partnership launched its own credit card, branded Partnership Card, provided by HSBC UK.
 The card was launched to complement the existing John Lewis and Waitrose account cards.
 It was announced in May 2022 that the white-label agreement with HSBC would end later that year, with new and existing Partnership Card accounts migrated to a reshaped service run by British financial services company NewDay.

 The company has provided insurance products since it launched Greenbee in October 2006.
 Later, the Greenbee brand was retired and the services rebranded John Lewis Finance.
 Initially, it offered home, travel, wedding and events insurance as well as a travel and tickets service.
 It subsequently expanded to offer other services including car insurance and policies for second homes.
 John Lewis Finance later branched out into providing pet insurance, as well as creating John Lewis Investments, in partnership with Nutmeg.

 In October 2021, John Lewis Finance released a home insurance advertisement showing a boy in make-up and a dress vandalising his house.
 The advertisement was banned by the Financial Conduct Authority as misleading, because the insurance plan did not include deliberate damage, as portrayed.